2019/5780 High Holy Day Ticket Order Form

 Ticket Orders: To order additional tickets, please use the ticket order form below.
 No one will be turned away due to inability to pay, please contact our Executive Director, Gary Geller, for special considerations.

-Young Adults: College students, military personnel, Project Reconnect and Birthright NEXT participants may receive tickets at no charge.
+Young Adults: College students and military personnel may receive tickets at no charge.

 Prospective Members: If you are considering synagogue membership and have not attended our High Holy Day services before, your tickets are complimentary.